Minthos/Sendario/techtree.md

 ### Sections:

+* Mainframe (this is the AI that runs the ship (i.e. you or someone like you. destroy it and die. upgrade it with more compute.)
 * Weapon turret (business end curvature determines aiming angle, aiming angle restricts barrel length.
 Barrel must be contained inside the shape of the section.
 Lower aiming angle allows for lighter servos and more space efficient layout.
 * Main thruster (rcs comes for free)
 * Reactor